-Thankfully, there are plenty of great children’s books that cover the topic of pregnancy for different age groups and levels of understanding.
-Some children’s books touch on the science of birth while others delve into more details about reproduction.
+Thankfully, plenty of great children’s books cover the topic of pregnancy for different age groups and levels of understanding.
+Some children’s books touch on the science of birth, while others delve into more details about reproduction.
 Here are the best children’s books about pregnancy to explore with your family.

 Welcome, Baby!
 A Gentle Conversation About Where Babies Come From for the Very Young Child

 For toddlers who love to ask questions, this interactive book has answers!
 Each flap features a common question about pregnancy.
-Flip open each flap to find out what’s growing inside the belly and other interesting tidbits about babies and birth.
+Flip open each flap to discover what’s growing inside the belly and other interesting tidbits about babies and birth.

-This children’s book about pregnancy also features comparisons to cute animals such as kittens, caterpillars, and kangeroos.
+This children’s book about pregnancy also features comparisons to cute animals such as kittens, caterpillars, and kangaroos.

 Waiting for Baby

 This bilingual picture book is a fun look at a growing pregnant belly!
 How big is the baby?
 Is it as small as a blueberry or as big as a watermelon?
-Children can get a sense of what’s happening inside the uterus by comparing the baby’s size to various fruits.
+Children can understand what’s happening inside the uterus by comparing the baby’s size to various fruits.

-For curious children who are ready for more details, these books have helpful explanations with illustrations that represent a diverse range of families and experiences.
+For curious children ready for more details, these books have helpful explanations with illustrations representing various families and experiences.

-The true-to-life illustrations show how a fetus gradually grows in the uterus alongside a family going about daily tasks and preparing their home for a new baby as the seasons change.
+The true-to-life illustrations show how a fetus starts as a ball of cells.
+Gradually, it grows inside the uterus while a family is busy with daily tasks, preparing their home for the new baby as the seasons change.